HaykuhiMk/Basic-Search-Engine/GUI-version/README.md

 ## Example Use Case
 - You can use this project to index and search through a collection of text files, such as website content, articles, or research papers.
 For example, you could index all .txt files in a folder, search for specific keywords, and then quickly identify the most relevant documents for further reading.

+## Future Enhancements
+Some potential future improvements for this project include:

+- **Phrase Searching:** Allow users to search for exact phrases rather than individual words.
+- **File Type Support:** Expand the file indexing to support other text formats such as .pdf and .docx.
+- **Database Integration:** Store the index data in a database for faster searching in larger datasets.

+## Contribution Guidelines
+If you wish to contribute to this project, feel free to submit a pull request.
+Before contributing, please:

+1. Fork the repository.
+2. Create a new branch for your feature or bug fix.
+3. Write descriptive commit messages.
+4. Make sure the code follows PEP 8 standards.
+5. Test the application to ensure that everything works correctly.